Dungal MacDouall

 Dungal MacDouall (died before 1327/1328) was a fourteenth-century Scottish nobleman, and a member of the MacDouall family.
 He was a vigorous opponent of Robert I, King of Scotland during the First War of Scottish Independence, and was knighted by Edward I, King of England for his services to the English Crown.
-Dungal was a close associate of John MacDougall, Lord of Argyll, who he may have regarded as a kinsman.
+Dungal was a close associate of John MacDougall, Lord of Argyll, whom he may have regarded as a kinsman.
 Dungal received grants of lands in England and Ireland after losing his own in Scotland.
 During his career, Dungal commanded Dumfries Castle and Rushen Castle, and is described by a contemporary record as "Captain of the army of Galloway".
 Dungal had a large family, and was succeeded by his son, Duncan.